SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 In the formats shown above, please note the space between `Basic`, `Bearer` and the values following them respectively.

-##### X-CSRF Token
+##### CSRF Token
-For modifying HTTP methods (POST/PUT/PATCH) in addition to the Authorization header it is also required to specify an X-CSRF token.
-In order to receive an X-CSRF token, please follow the steps below:
+In order to prevent possible [Cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks, SAP Cloud for Customer OData API requires all modifying HTTP requests (POST/PUT/PATCH) to specify a CSRF token, in addition to the Authorization header.

+Please follow the steps below to receive a CSRF token:
-  * First perform a GET to the service end-point (e.g. invoke the $metadata end-point https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/c4codata/$metadata).
-For this call, pass the header (in addition to the Authorization header) **X-CSRF-Token**.
-The value for this HTTP header should be **Fetch**.
+1 First perform an HTTP GET to the service end-point (e.g. invoke the $metadata end-point `https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/c4codata/$metadata`) with the HTTP header `X-CSRF-Token: Fetch`.
-  * The C4C server will respond back with the EDM metadata (of course since this is what is being requested by the GET call), in addition it would also send a **Response header** called **X-CSRF-Token** (same name as what was sent) and this will have a token value.
-The token value needs to be used for subsequent calls (like POST/PUT/PATCH).
+2 After a successful call, the C4C server will respond with the expected response payload and a CSRF token response in the respective response `X-CSRF-Token`.
+Here is an example CSRF Token returned as part of the response header `x-csrf-token: Xi6wOfG-O55Wt8ZkhYW0eA==`

+The token value retrieved above needs to be used for subsequent modifying HTTP requests (like POST/PUT/PATCH).